castaway/dbix-class-book/chapters/03-Describing-database.md

 `add_columns` is called to define all the columns in your table that you wish to tell DBIx::Class about.
-You do not need to list all the available database columns, however unless they have default values set in the database, this will prevent you from creating new Rows using this class.
+You do not need to list all the available database columns, however unless they have default values set in the database, leaving them out will prevent you from creating new database rows using this class.

+For every column we list, DBIx::Class will create an accessor method on our Row objects later, using the column name we give here.

 The `add_columns` call can provide as much or little description of the columns as it likes.
 In its simplest form, it can contain just a list